 In the 1920s, we developed a unique emulsion for making separation negatives, and are credited with printing the very first four-color process catalog in the country.

 In the 1960s we began to specialize in the religious market, and were the first print facility in the United States to produce Bibles with a lightweight paper on a heatset web press.
 Our industry leadership continued in the 1980s when we installed the first Mistubishi four-color sheet-fed press.
 Remaining on the cutting edge, in 2006 we became the first printer in the United States to take delivery of the radically advanced Timsons T-32 multi-module heatset web press, which is capable of printing 192 pages in a single pass

-In late 2018, the CJK Group acquired the assets of Dickinson Press, LLC and Kingsport Book, LLC, which now operate as Sheridan GR and Sheridan TN, respectively.
+In late 2018, the CJK Group acquired the assets of Dickinson Press, LLC which now operates as Sheridan GR.